Divide-By-0/blog/content/posts/movies.md

 ## Previous

+### 2024

+- **Dune 2**: 9/10.
+As usual, the visual sequences are stunning, the soundtrack is impactful, and the costumes were convincing.
+Reviews ([critical](https://www.reddit.com/r/TrueFilm/comments/1b6j3tu/dune_part_two_is_a_mess/), [positive](https://www.reddit.com/r/movies/comments/1b3jo9s/official_discussion_dune_part_two_spoilers/)) make good points.
+It's kind of insane to me that sci-fi that is so insanely beautiful and well-shot like this can be so mainstream, even after so much of the critical context from the book was cut for time reasons.
+I docked a point only because of the inherent limitations of a movie form of Dune and my favorite book parts that got cut.

+- **Attack on Titan, Season 4 Final Movie**: 10/10.
+See my [TV post](https://blog.aayushg.com/posts/tv#2024) for more details on why I loved this show.
+The final episode was perfect and beautiful -- it had an incredibly complete resolution, and left me obsessed, thinking and analyzing it for literally days after.
+There's a reason this is considered the a top 3 greatest anime of all time -- even though I usually hate fighting and action, I loved how the show evolved and ended.

+- **Promising Young Woman**: 10/10.
+This movie discussed rape and sexual assault in a way that didn't feel trite -- vigilante justice was both fun and tragic to watch.
+I think this movie conveyed the emotions that victims feel incredibly well without resorting to pity, and had multilayered symbolism throughout the plot that only the best indie movies have.

 ### 2023

 This year was marked by Japanese cinema.
 I spent the year steeped in the culture, from the music to the anime shows to the movies, and even working from Tokyo for a few weeks.

 - **Kiki's Delivery Service**: 8/10.
 This Ghibli classic imparted a sense of whimsicality, and definitely made me tear up a few times.
-Miyazaki's story changes definitely seemed for the better here.
+Miyazaki's story changes from the original written tale definitely seemed for the better here.

 - **Dungeons and Dragons Movie**: 7/10.
 It was more a comedy than a drama; it had a more mainstream brand of humor which I still enjoyed.
 The plot was formulaic so it wasn't like super standout, but I was impressed by the variety of scenes and stories they were able to cram into the runtime, and still have it not feel too rushed.